 3. The Okanagan Valley, British Columbia

-Best summer vacation spot for nature and wine
+Best summer vacation spot in Canada for nature and wine

 A gem in southern British Columbia, the Okanagan Valley is one of the warmest regions in Canada, making it the perfect place to kick off your summer vacation.
-Whether you fancy the sandy beaches and crystal clear beaches of the Okanagan or fancy yourself a wine connoisseur and head for the rolling hills, there’s something in the area for anyone.
+Whether you’re longing to lounge and play at the crystal clear beaches of the Okanagan or want to head for the nearby rolling hills and explore the wine region, there’s something in the area for anyone.

-When it comes to enjoying the summer season in Canada via the Okanagan, if you’re coming from out of the area you can touch down in either Kelowna or Penticton.
+If you plan to travel to the Okanagan Valley, you can touch down in either Kelowna or Penticton.
 You’ll be greeted with average temperatures of 25 degrees Celcius as you relax beach-side starting off your seasonal suntan or enjoy a bottle of delicious regional wine.
 Okanagan Valley is the top wine county in the world, so consider splurging on a wine tour of this beautiful region with some of your favourite people this summer.
 Who knows, you might even come across The Ogopogo!

-Best city in Canada for a family vacation
+Best park in Canada for an outdoor family vacation

 5. Saskatoon, Saskatchewan